ratiry/cards_fool/README.md

-"# monesa-project"
+"# cards_fool"
-This is simple web site made with : bootstrap 5, sass, html5, javascript progect was made for studying goals progect is uncommercial
+this is uncommercial project made for studying purposes